UmbraResonance/Blue_Team_Hunting_Field_Notes/08_Underlying_Principles/_00_Review_Path.md

   4. In a sample that hijacks control flow via a VEH handler + hardware breakpoints on `AmsiScanBuffer`, which memory-integrity signals fail to trigger, and why?
 What detection layer remains viable?
 * **Detection Takeaway:** The Call Stack is the Truth: Legitimate API calls are backed by `ntdll.dll`/`kernel32.dll` frames; unbacked frames equate to direct Syscall evasion.
 Queue-Based Injection: Absence of Sysmon EID 8 in the presence of `VirtualAllocEx`/`WriteProcessMemory` against a remote process is itself signal — look for `QueueUserAPC` or APC-dispatch ETW-TI events.
 Exception-Based Evasion: VEH + hardware breakpoints modify nothing in memory — detection depends on thread DR-register inspection, not integrity scans.
 ### Act V: The Orchestrated Existence
-Not all processes are started by a user’s click; many are orchestrated by system-level foremen.
+Not all processes are started by a user's click; many are orchestrated by system-level foremen.
 The Service Control Manager (SCM) acts as the foreman for background services, managing their state through a dedicated architecture.
 Meanwhile, the WMI repository serves as an autonomous engine for system management.
 This orchestrated layer allows processes to be triggered remotely or persistently, often through complex COM interactions and registry transactions that leave subtle logs even when successful.
 → Deep dive: [SCM Architecture](8.1_Windows_Internals/8.1.14_SCM_Architecture_and_Service_Security_Deep_Dive.md), [WMI/CIM Repository](8.1_Windows_Internals/8.1.23_WMI_and_CIM_Repository_Architecture.md), [COM Architecture](8.1_Windows_Internals/8.1.06_COM_Architecture_and_Registry_Ledger.md), [Registry Transactions](8.1_Windows_Internals/8.1.22_Registry_Transactions_and_Dirty_Hives.md)

 * **Self-Test:**